rthuffman/WFGY/ProblemMap/Inverse_Atlas/runtime-guide.md

 Its role is to judge whether a candidate answer obeys the legality logic of Inverse Atlas.

-That means this file is useful when:
+That makes this file useful when:

 - you already have one answer
 - you already have two answers and want pair comparison